BrianCarela/pokemon_CRUD_instructions/README.md

 8. Begin lining things up to DELETE a pokemon, create the front end javascript.
 Create controller method and db entry (SECTION 4) (COMPLETE)

-Create a new file called “.gitignore” in a way where you can edit the text on the file.
-The only text that should exist on the file is “/node_modules”
+Note: BEFORE UPLOADING ANY OF THIS TO GITHUB, DO THE FOLLOWING: Create a new file called “.gitignore” in a way where you can edit the text on the file (preferrably in your text editor).
+The only text that should exist on the file is “/node_modules”.
+The reason for this is that you will locally create a lot of node modules when you install dependencies to your application.
+These node modules are really only important for a full, published version of the application.
+If you upload these files to github, you may run into errors for uploading too much data at once.
+Having a `.gitignore` file resolves this issue.
+As stated later in this readme.md, you will add `--save` to the end of installing your dependencies, so that the name of the node modules are located on the package.json file that comes with any app like this.
+This way, if you needed to pass the application to anybody else, they can download everything (without the node_modules folder because it shouldn't be on your online repository), and run the command `npm install` in their terminal in order to auto-install all necessary dependencies.

 Begin

 Setting up Server